BaggioWongHK/BaggioWongHK/README.md

 19. The team should not depend on a leader to function, but they should be better off in the presence of that leader.
 20. Carry out regular retrospectives on different aspects of operations to review each pillar separately, then holistically as an entity.
 21. Leaders should have unique personality traits, skills or charm that can win over people’s hearts.
+22. Stay connected to the technical details, but don’t lose sight of the big picture

 ## H. Quotes ([Back to top](#preamble))